I advocate storytelling in your business presentations.

 But in telling a story, we can sometimes veer off-course.
 We get so enamored with our own words that they build a momentum of their own, and they draw us along with their own impetus.

-That’s why it’s imperative that we stay tethered to our main point.
+That’s why we should stay tethered to our main point.

-Professional storyteller Doug Lippman calls this the Most Important Thing.
-I like to call it the MIP – the Most Important Point.
+Professional storyteller Doug Lippman calls this the MIP – the Most Important Point.